mvasilkov/gridlock/readme.md

 A tiny, simple and dynamic grid system.

-## How does it work?
+## Introduction

-Gridlock uses dynamic classes to create the perfect layout for your needs.
+Before you run away at the sight of yet another grid system, Gridlock was designed to be diffrent because it puts you as it's focus point and as a result uses plain english class names and a simple structure to create the grids that you want.
+If you don't like something, change it to your liking and everything will continue to work at the change of a property.

 ```html
 <div class="row">